 There are now more than 2,000 microbreweries in production, and the craft beer scene isn’t showing any sign of slowing down just yet.
 But when it comes to creating quality over quantity, there’s no mistaking that running a microbrewery can be an incredibly energy-intensive process.

-A major challenge that many entrepreneurs face when they are looking to launch their own artisan beer is what energy supply they should use.
+A major challenge that many entrepreneurs face when they are looking to launch their own artisan beer is what energy supply, such as chiller rentals, they should use.
 Here, gas cylinder suppliers, Flogas, have some words of wisdom for those looking to kick-start their own successful brewery.

 Equipment is key